dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 - `query.json`: dsgrid query definition as output by the CLI in the course of running the query.
 - `metadata.json`: File that describes the structure of the output table.
 - `table.parquet`: Folder containing the output table in .parquet format.
 Some datasets (i.e., `full_dataset`, `full_state_level`, and `state_level_simplified`) are partitioned on meaningful columns, which makes it so that subfolders of `table.parquet` can be loaded as parquet files on their own to get access to certain slices of the data without loading the entire dataset.
+- `table.csv`: ONLY PRESENT FOR SMALL DATASETS.
+The same data as table.parquet but in comma separated value (CSV, .csv) format.

 ### Working with Datasets